keirthana/anbox-cloud-docs/reference/cmd-ref/appliance-command-reference/gateway.md

 The `account create` command creates an account to access the Anbox stream gateway.

 This command creates an account with the given <account-name> and returns a token which you can use for accessing the Anbox Stream Gateway HTTP API directly or through the Anbox Stream SDK.
-See [How to access the stream gateway](https://discourse.ubuntu.com/t/managing-stream-gateway-access/17784) for more information.
+See {ref}`howto-access-stream-gateway` for more information.

     anbox-cloud-appliance gateway account create <account-name>